 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - 4.
 If you are replacing the IDSDM card, remove the MicroSD cards. - NOTE: Temporarily label each SD card with its corresponding slot number before removal.
 Reinstall the SD cards into the corresponding slots.